evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 ~~~
 INT.
 MAIN LABORATORY - MORNING

-The Professor is at the center of the main lab,
+The PROFESSOR is at the center of the main lab,
 and appears to be in a cheerful mood. a
 He's telling telling "doctor jokes" to a GROUP OF STUDENTS.